khalidshams-tech/khalidshams-tech/README.md

 ## About Me

 I am developing a career-ready technical portfolio focused on IT support, cybersecurity fundamentals, cloud computing, and software development.
 My work combines hands-on labs, small applications, automation scripts, and documentation that show how I troubleshoot problems and keep learning.

-According to my LinkedIn profile, I am currently studying cybersecurity at North Seattle College and previously worked with the CRDSA-WFP Project.
+I am currently studying cybersecurity at North Seattle College and previously worked with the CRDSA-WFP Project.
 My GitHub portfolio is designed to support future opportunities in IT support, help desk, cybersecurity, cloud computing, and technical support.

 My current focus areas include: